Who We Are

 Strategic Planning: Changes and Challenges

 NPC reached a high of approximately 200 members in the 1990’s.
 We recently reviewed the church’s membership numbers beginning in 2003.
 Our research showed that our membership has declined every year, without exception, since 2003.
-Though membership did plateau for the first several years after Pastor Rob joined us (2014-2016), it has experienced a significant decline since the end of 2019 and into 2020.
+However, our attendance (post Covid) is slowly increasing.
+We feel, as a congregation, we are in the re-birthing stage of the church Life Cycle.

 Pastor Rob joined us in August of 2014.
 He was hired on the basis that he would help lead us through the changes we needed to make in order to grow a younger demographic and keep us from slowly dying.
 After a period of settling in, he began to implement some needed changes in order to help us align more with the younger generation.
 It became evident fairly early on in his tenure that not everyone was on board with the idea of change.